Chinese zodiac misfortune

-While staying home is proven to reduce your risk for Covid-19, it isn’t an effective defence against misfortune.
+While staying home is proven to reduce your health risks, it isn’t an effective defense against misfortune.
 This year, depending on which sign you were born under the Chinese Zodiac could be your Pee-Chong, which means “misfortuned year” in Thai.
 So, you better check your charts and follow the luck-enhancing rituals below.

 What exactly is Pee Chong?